SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Press `Tab` to switch between text area and button area (including the text field to change custom color).
 Press direction keys to switch between text rows or between buttons.
     - For example, you're editing the first row.
 Press `Tab` to select "Bold" button, press `Enter` to switch bold, then press `right` to select "Italic" button, press `Enter` to switch italic; then, press `Tab` again to go back to text area, type anything to modify the content of text, and press direction key to switch to another row of text.
-- Press `Ctrl + I/S/U/O` to fastly toggle the italic, strikethrough, underline and obfuscation.
-Note that pressing Ctrl + B cannot apply bold, because it conflicts with the hotkey of narrator.
+- Press `Ctrl + I/S/U/O` to quickly toggle italics, strikethrough, underlining, and obfuscation.
+Note that pressing Ctrl + B cannot apply bold because it conflicts with the narrator hotkey.
 - Press `Ctrl + Shift + Equal` or `Ctrl + KP_Add` to add a row.
 Press `Ctrl + Minus` or `Ctrl + KP_Minus` to remove that row.
 - Press `Ctrl + Shift + Up/Down` to move the current line.